Douglas Edwards (alias)

 - - Some of the people in these groups were really nice, pleasant, intelligenct people.
 They were different politically in their views but in this country you can have different political views.

 Edwards says he was confident that he set in place a cover to explain any prolonged absence, by claiming he was a long distance lorry driver.
-He also recalls going to the wedding and that his wedding present was 'one of those fancy tin openers' and the the groom seemed quite pleased with it.
+He also recalls going to the wedding and that his wedding present was 'one of those fancy tin openers' and that the groom seemed quite pleased with it.
 'I had to go because I was invited.
 I could harldly avoid going.
 There are no records or photos of him being there'.

 In his personal statement, he wrote: